 - Buy a journal.
 First things first, you need a journal.
 Make sure the journal you buy is easily portable and one you love, from the shape to the pages’ format.
-Any one of our hand sewn leather journals would work great, but the Navigator Leather Journal with dot grid paper is particularly well suited.
+Check out our Bullet Journaling Notebook.
+The perfect notebook to get started today.

 - Craft a structured Index page.
 The first facing page of your journal is the Index page.
 This is where you write down your topics and page numbers so you can easily find them later.
 This page is where your whole Bullet Journal really comes together.

 - Create the first month’s calendar.
 On the next spread of pages, write the name of the current month at the top of each page.
 On the left page, write the dates of the month down the side and on the right page, write down the tasks and events for that month.

 - Write down your daily calendars.
 Now go to the next spread and write down your daily tasks and appointments each day as they happen.

 - Check off tasks.
 As you complete your daily tasks, be sure to check them off your daily to-do list.

 - Create the next month’s calendar.
 At the end of the month, create the next month’s calendar.
 The only difference between the first month’s calendar and the new month’s is: before creating the next month’s calendar, you go through the previous month’s tasks and carry over any uncompleted tasks and cross off any insignificant tasks.